• Skip to main content

 Jump to Recipe Print Recipe

-Amish sugar cookies are more of a concept.
-They are drop cookies which are more old school.
-These were to mix the dough, drop them onto a cookie pan, and bake.
-Quick and easy.
-They are sweet and oh so good, but they were not fancy.
+Amish sugar cookies are more of a concept, simple homemade drop cookies.
+They would mix the dough, drop it onto a cookie pan, and bake for a quick and easy treat.
+They are sweet and oh-so-good, but they were not fancy in any way, shape, or form.

 Ingredients You Will Need